Parul-Mann/AR-Filters/README.md

 - Used face tracking to control game-objects with head movements.
 - Made hit target patch for target and game-object collisions, set score counter with js script.

+## Multiple Target Tracking Filter
+- Made in SparkAR Studio with imported assets from Blender.
+- Multiple picture based target trackers added.
+- Upon scanning the pictures, 3D amimation associated with the picture appears.